-Joseph Dennis brings a “a sweet and gleaming tenor of unforced beauty” (New York Times) to the opera world, as he has become one of the most exciting tenor voices performing on the international opera stage today.
-He first gained international attention in the summer of 2014, when he stepped into the title role at short notice in Huang Ruo’s opera Dr. Sun Yat-Sen (American premiere, Santa Fe Opera), singing the complete role in Mandarin Chinese, and to great acclaim.
+Emmy winning tenor, Joseph Dennis brings “a sweet and gleaming tenor of unforced beauty” (New York Times) to the opera world as one of the most exciting tenor voices performing on the international opera stage today.
+He first gained international attention in the summer of 2014, when he stepped into the title role at short notice in Huang Ruo’s opera Dr. Sun Yat-sen (American premiere, Santa Fe Opera), singing the complete role in Mandarin Chinese, and to great acclaim.

-On the concert stage, Mr. Dennis has performed solo recitals at the Wiener Staatsoper, and recently performed Mozart’s Requiem and Coronation Mass with New York’s Church of the Ascension.
+On the concert stage, Mr. Dennis has performed solo recitals at the Wiener Staatsoper, and recently performed Mozart’s Requiem and Krönungsmesse with New York’s Church of the Ascension.
 He has also performed Handel’s Messiah, Beethoven’s Symphony No. 9, and Dubois’ The Seven Last Words of Christ.

 A native of Texas, Joseph studied at the famous Juilliard School in their exclusive Artist Diploma in Opera Studies program, setting himself apart as a skilled singer with a deep commitment to act.
 He is the recipient of many awards, including a top prize in the 2014 Gerda Lissner Foundation Competition.